mitmedialab/2022-Computational-Law-MIT-IAP/README.md

 The workshop will include three sessions.
 Participants are welcome to participate in any one or more of the sessions, depending on their interests.

 The first two sessions will focus on relevant use cases that are important and exist in practice.
-These example use case studies include: [IDFederation](https://idfederation.org/wp-content/uploads/2021/06/ID-Federation-Trust-Framework-June-2021-Final.pdf) demonstrating an integrated business/legal/technical system of a consortia of companies, and [Fides](https://ethyca.com/fides/), an open-source platform and language for data privacy as code.
+These examples use case studies include: [IDFederation](https://idfederation.org/wp-content/uploads/2021/06/ID-Federation-Trust-Framework-June-2021-Final.pdf) demonstrating an integrated business/legal/technical system of a consortium of companies, and [Fides](https://ethyca.com/fides/), an open-source platform and language for data privacy as code.

-In prep for the computational law workshop session on Fides this Friday, we recommend this blog post describing "privacy as code" in the context of this open source platform: [https://medium.ethyca.com/privacy-as-code-preventing-facebooks-5b-violation-using-fides-open-source-6b1da6508d56](https://medium.ethyca.com/privacy-as-code-preventing-facebooks-5b-violation-using-fides-open-source-6b1da6508d56)
+In prep for the computational law workshop session on Fides this Friday, we recommend this blog post describing "privacy as code" in the context of this open-source platform: [https://medium.ethyca.com/privacy-as-code-preventing-facebooks-5b-violation-using-fides-open-source-6b1da6508d56](https://medium.ethyca.com/privacy-as-code-preventing-facebooks-5b-violation-using-fides-open-source-6b1da6508d56)

 **Agenda**